Non-linear editing: Basic techniques

-A non-linear editing approach may be used when all assets are available as files on video servers, or on local solid-state drives or hard disks, rather than recordings on reels or tapes.
-While linear editing is tied to the need to sequentially view film or hear tape, non-linear editing enables direct access to any video frame in a digital video clip, without having to play or scrub/shuttle through adjacent footage to reach it, as is necessary with video tape linear editing systems.
+A non-linear editing approach may be used when all assets are available as random-access files on video servers, on local solid-state drives, or hard disks, rather than recordings on reels or tapes.
+While linear editing is tied to the need to sequentially view film or hear tape, non-linear editing enables direct access to any video frame in a digital video clip, allowing editors to work faster and more efficiently without having to play or scrub/shuttle through adjacent footage to reach it, as is necessary with video tape linear editing systems.

 When ingesting audio or video feeds, metadata is attached to the clip.
 That metadata can be attached automatically (timecode, localization, take number, name of the clip) or manually (players' names, characters, in sports).
-It is then possible to access any frame by entering directly the timecode or the descriptive metadata.
+It is then possible to access any frame by entering the timecode or the descriptive metadata directly.
 An editor can, for example, at the end of the day in the Olympic Games, easily retrieve all the clips related to the players who received a gold medal.

-The non-linear editing method is similar in concept to the cut and paste techniques used in information technology (IT).
+The non-linear editing method is similar in concept to the cut-and-paste techniques used in information technology (IT).
 However, with the use of non-linear editing systems, the destructive act of cutting of film negatives is eliminated.
 It can also be viewed as the audio/video equivalent of word processing, which is why it is called desktop video editing in the consumer space.